Last Updated on

-Why and when to question your doctor’s advice about bilingual speech and language development
+When to ignore doctor’s advice about bilingual speech and language development

 But can doctors give advise on something so specialised?

-Today I have Bilingual Speech Pathologist Scott Prath as my guest to answer the question of why and when to question your doctor’s advice about your child’s speech and language development, and who you should see instead.
+Today we have Bilingual Speech Pathologist Scott Prath to answer the question of why and when to question your doctor’s advice about your child’s speech and language development, and who you should see instead.

 Can general doctors give advice about bilingual speech and language development?